patriicke/SpaceX/README.md

 # Patrick-FrontDeveloper
-This is the SpaceX assignment in React and Php in connecting the SpaceX API and this application.
+This is the SpaceX project in Laravel + React.

 # This is the guide of the SpaceX
 This is the guide to use the SpaceX clone on your device.